-Book Press International aims to publish high-quality innovative research works.
+B P International aims to publish high-quality innovative research works.
 All submitted book chapters or monographs are subject to peer review before publication.

 Book chapter manuscripts are published as a part of Edited Volumes.
-First the authors are required to submit a chapter proposal (BPI proposal form) consisting of a title, the author names and affiliations, keywords and short description of the proposed chapter (150 – 200 words).
-In case of Edited Volumes Academic Editors are responsible for the scientific content of the publication.
+A full chapter consists of a manuscript title, Author name(s) and affiliation(s), abstract, keywords, introduction, main body with headings and sub-headings, acknowledgements (if any), Ethical issues (if any), Competing interests (if any), appendices (if any) and references.
+In case of Edited Volumes Academic Editors are responsible for the final selection of all the chapters.
 Academic Editors are the leading international subject experts.
-He / She reviews all chapter proposals and decides the suitability of the topics and accordingly selects potential manuscripts.
+He / She decides the suitability of all chapters based on the peer review outcome, as explained below.
 The Chapters, which are incomplete, out of scope of the book, not scientifically sound, are rejected immediately.

-All submitted monographs and book chapters first go through the main Editorial review.
-The submitted manuscripts of the Academic editors are reviewed blindly by external peer reviewers.
+All submitted monographs and book chapters first go through the initial Editorial screening.
 The Academic Editor(s) reviews the work on the ground of plagiarism, and the scientific value, to decide whether they are suitable for the book.
 The manuscripts are subject to external blind review.

 Authors are encouraged to submit the revised version within 15-21 days of receipt of reviewers’ comments (in case of minor corrections).
-But at any case, the revised manuscript submission should not go beyond eight weeks (only for the cases of major revision), in order to maintain Book Press International’s mission of the fast publication.
+But at any case, the revised manuscript submission should not go beyond eight weeks (only for the cases of major revision), in order to maintain B P International’s mission of the fast publication.
 Along with corrected manuscript authors need to submit filled ‘review comment forms’, any rebuttal to any point raised by reviewers.
 The Academic Editor will have the exclusive power to take the final decision regarding acceptance or rejection of a manuscript during peer review process.

-Book Press International is very much reluctant to go against suggestions (particularly on technical areas) of the reviewers.
+B P International is very much reluctant to go against suggestions (particularly on technical areas) of the reviewers.
 Therefore, authors are requested to treat the suggestions of reviewers with utmost importance.

 Rejected Works are given the opportunity for a formal appeal.
 Appeal requests should be made in writing, not by telephone, and should be addressed to email@example.com with the word “appeal” in the subject line.
 If an author remains unsatisfied, he or she can write to the Editorial Office, citing the manuscript reference number.
-In all these cases, it is likely that some time will elapse before Book Press International can respond, and the manuscript must not be submitted for publication elsewhere during this time.
+In all these cases, it is likely that some time will elapse before B P International can respond, and the manuscript must not be submitted for publication elsewhere during this time.
 Authors should provide detailed reasons for the appeal and point-by-point responses to the reviewers’ and/or Academic Editor’s comments.
 Authors should also be aware that priority is given to new submissions and so the processing of the appeal may take longer than the processing of the original submission.
 If an appeal is rejected, further appeals of the decision will not be considered and the manuscript may not be resubmitted.